aminsamini/AI_driven_task_mgmt/contributors/development-rules-and-path.md

 Suggested solutions: Proposed fixes or improvements (if any)
 Status: Found / In Progress / Solved / Improved
 Related ID: Link to related issue/task ID (if applicable)

+---

+## 7. Command Reference

+The system supports the following commands in the main application loop:

+-   `/task <description>`: Creates a new task using AI agents.
+The agents will predict the deadline, find the best assignee, generate a title and description, and assess priority.
+-   `/show_my_tasks`: Launches an interactive menu to view and manage tasks assigned to the current user.
+You can view details and update task status.
+-   `/help`: Displays the list of available commands.
+-   `/exit` or `/quit`: Terminates the session and closes the application.